mjpost/naacl15-handbook/README.md

   you decide to rename "Coffee Break" to "Tea time" for this year's meeting in Cambridge) do not require changes to be made all over the place.

+- Parallel sessions should be named using the convention "Session NL: NAME", where N is a session number (1..as many as necessary), L is a letter (A..number of parallel tracks), and NAME is the session name.
+Session names should be globally distinct.
+For example,

+       = Session 6D: Machine Translation II

+  This aids immensely in generating the handbook and also the poster placards that sit outside the rooms and provide a summary of all papers in each track.

 - If papers are mixed across workshops (e.g., a TACL paper presented with main conference long papers), the session headers should be